zenml-io/zenml/examples/mlflow_deployment/README.md

 Our docs regarding the MLflow deployment integration can be found [here](https://docs.zenml.io/advanced-guide/continuous-training-and-deployment).

-If you want to learn more about deployment in zenml in general or about how to build your own deployer steps in zenml check out our [docs](https://docs.zenml.io/extending-zenml/model-deployer).
+If you want to learn more about deployment in ZenML in general or about how to build your own deployer steps in ZenML check out our [docs](https://docs.zenml.io/extending-zenml/model-deployer).